rebeccabilbro/rebeccabilbro.github.io/_posts/2018-09-04-network-filesystem.md

 date:   2018-09-04 19:24
 ---

-A network file system (NFS) is a protocol for writing distributed file systems protocol.
-It gives me (for example) and my co-worker a way to access the same files from our local machines.
+A network file system (NFS) is a protocol for writing distributed file systems.
+It gives me (for example) and my co-worker a way to access the same networked files from our local machines.
 While this is convenient, it can cause availability (lag) issues for really interactive applications.
 This post contains my notes from reading "A Low-bandwidth Network File System," by Muthitacharoen, Chen, and Mazieres, who present a solution to this problem.

 ## First, What is a Network Filesystem?